ajumasoftware/provision/README.md

 # Provision Steps

 1) Start EC2, Lightsail instance
+   - Make sure to upload your proper ssh key if it's not already in the list.

 2) Login and add you id_rsa to the .ssh directory
 3) Update permissions on id_rsa:  chmod 400 ~/.ssh/id_rsa